↻ Updated: February 18th, 2020 by JPE

 Is Faith Promise Giving Biblical?

-Since it does not fall into traditional church giving category, then it is a vow.
-If so, a vow to God should be made individually, without the need of signing a Faith Promise Card!
-As it is, Faith Promise Giving, as preached in 99% of churches is not biblical.
-I say this again: faith promise is a vow, a pressure-filled commitment (as evidenced by the signing of a Faith Promise Card!) to give to the church an exact amount weekly throughout the year.
-God said that giving should be cheerfully made as one prospers.
-Thus, Faith Promise Giving shouldn’t be allowed to create a sense of guilt in our hearts, since it is not found in God’s Holy Word.
+Since it does not fall into the traditional church-giving category, then it is a vow.
+If so, a vow to God should be made individually, without the need to sign a Faith Promise Card!
+As it is, Faith Promise Giving, as preached in 99% of churches, is not biblical.
+I will say this again: a faith promise is a vow, a pressure-filled commitment (as evidenced by the signing of a Faith Promise Card!) to give to the church an exact amount weekly throughout the year.
+God said that giving should be done cheerfully as one prospers.
+Thus, Faith Promise Giving shouldn’t be allowed to create a sense of guilt in our hearts since it is not found in God’s Holy Word.

 God’s Word Concerning Unscriptural Teachings in the Church